AndyLang81/Portfolio-Project-1---HTML-CSS-Essentials/README.md

 ## IDE

-All coding has been done in CodeAnywere and committed to the GitHub-respository
+All coding has been done in CodeAnywere and committed to the GitHub-respository.

 ## Credits:

 Code:
 Favicons and Social Media link icons from Fontawesome is a reuse from Code Insititutes Love Running-project.

+Contact page: The idea to the contact page, although it has different content, layout and picture, is reused from Code Insititutes Love Running-project.

 Thanks to my mentor Rohit for good guidance.

+All skills are acquired by Code Institutes HTML bascis.

 ## Content:
 Filler text for About Us, Trainers and Types of Yoga is AI generated as the project is fictive.